- Cheapest car insurance in New York for a bad driving record

 Cheapest car insurance in New York with a DUI

-While many insurers offer coverage after a DUI, Progressive provides the average cheapest coverage for $1,066.
+While many insurers offer coverage after a DUI, Progressive has the lowest rate at $1,066 a year.

-The table below compares average car insurance rates with a clean driving record and rates after a DUI in New York.
+The table below shows the average car insurance rates for a clean record vs. a DUI in New York.

 Cheapest car insurance in New York with multiple tickets